 Celts: common name for the Iron Age civilizations of Western Europe, more or less identical to the La Tène culture.

 In Antiquity, the meaning of the name "Celts" has changed considerably.
 Originally, it appears to have referred to the inhabitants directly north of Massilia (modern Marseilles).
-The Greek author Ephorus used it for all people in the far west, as opposed to the southern Libyans, the eastern Persians, and the northern Scythians.
+The Greek author Ephorus of Cyme used it for all people in the far west, as opposed to the southern Libyans, the eastern Persians, and the northern Scythians.
 This usage allowed Graeco-Roman historian Cassius Dio (early third century CE) to call the people living on the east bank of the Rhine Celtic.
 Since it now meant "people living outside the Roman Empire", it could be applied to the inhabitants of Ireland, the "Celtic Christians" of Late Antiquity.
 In the modern age, the Irish language was called a Celtic language; hence, all people speaking related languages were called Celts.

 Related names are Gallic (for the inhabitants of Gaul) and Galatian (for the Celtic warriors who settled in Central Anatolia.
 Archaeologists use the name as synonym for the La Tène culture.